top of page

 If you want to learn how to run for longer then you need to learn how to run with good form!

-A book a HIGHLY recommend to everyone is 'The running revolution' by Nicholas Romanov.
+A book a HIGHLY recommend to everyone is 'The Running Revolution' by Nicholas Romanov.
 This book can teach you how to run effortlessly with great form so you can run longer and look the part when you are running.

 The running revolution book

-Do 1 long run per week
+6) Do 1 longer run per week

 You should spend most of your time running in a very easy state and not running for too long.
 Doing 1-2 long runs per week is PLENTY!!!

-Get doing some strength training
+7) Get doing some strength training

 Strength training can be very beneficial for your overall running ability and is a great way to learn how to run for longer and run faster.
-By hitting some good leg days or even by doing some simple at home gym sessions, you can improve your leg strength and run better.
+By hitting some good leg days or even by doing some simple at-home gym sessions, you can improve your leg strength and run better.

-Improve your mental strength
+8) Improve your mental strength

-Running is not only a physical sport but also a mental one, and your mind will try to tell you that you are done long before you actually are.
-You are built for running through evolution but in the modern day our minds have such poor attention span and we are hungry to just go on our phones and watch some rubbish.
-Your mind will tell you that you are exhausted long before you actually are.
+Running is not only a physical sport but also a mental one, and your mind will try to tell you that you are done long before you are.
+You are built for running through evolution but in the modern day our minds have such poor attention spans and we are hungry to just go on our phones and watch some rubbish.
+Your mind will tell you that you are exhausted long before you are.
 Your mind is an excellent slave but a rubbish master, you need to control your mind so that it can work to your advantage, otherwise you will never have proper discipline and self-control.

-Learn how to recover better
+9) Learn how to recover better

 There are many ways in which you can learn how to recover better such as;

-Get coaching
+10) Get coaching

 Training yourself and setting your own training is a very hard thing to do.
 Being your own coach means that you have to make the decisions of a coach with the mentality of the athlete and this simply does not work.
-I tried to do this for a long time and I found it hard, there were times when I was sore and I thought "if this is someone I was coaching I would tell them to take the day off" however, I always just wanted to run.
+I tried to do this for a long time and I found it hard.
+There were times when I was sore and I thought "If this is someone I was coaching I would tell them to take the day off", however, I always just wanted to run.

 Anyway, I hope this article will help you to learn how to run for longer and also learn how to enjoy running more!